Pardot Landing Page Best Practices

-Landing pages are often the first experience your visitor has with your website, so you will want to learn how to boost the effectiveness of your landing pages.
+Landing pages are often the first experience your visitor has with your website, so you will need to know how to boost the effectiveness of your landing pages.

-With tools like Pardot marketing automation at your disposal, you can create and style your landing pages, forms, and calls to action for compelling user experience and return with high conversion rates.
+With a tool like Pardot marketing automation at your disposal, you can create and style your landing pages, forms, and calls-to-action for a compelling user experience and high conversion rates.

-The best practices that follow will contribute directly to you crafting a well-targeted landing page that can result in high-quality conversions.
+The best practices will help you craft a well-targeted landing page that results in high-quality conversions.

-You want to add testimonials, customer reviews, or stats to show your brand and offers are trustworthy.
-For an example, testimonials are a powerful form of validity because someone outside of the brand is doing the talking.
-This will lend your landing page additional credibility while the visitors proceed your site with greater confidence.
+Add testimonials, customer reviews, or stats to show your brand and offers are trustworthy.
+For an example, quotes from happy customers are a powerful form of validity because someone outside of your company is doing the talking.
+This lends additional credibility to your landing page and allows visitors to convert with greater confidence.

-If the goal of the landing page is to fill out a form or download a piece of content, the last thing you want to do is have a navigation bar with several links for visitors to navigate away.
-It’s best practices to limit one link so that a visitor is prompted to take one desired action – click on your CTA and convert.
+If the goal of the landing page is to fill out a form or download a piece of content, experiment with removing your navigation bar and other links to prevent visitors from navigating away from the form.
+It’s best practice to limit your page to one link, so visitors are prompted to take one desired action – click on your CTA and convert.